-We respect the human rights related to our business activities in accordance with international human rights principles, including the United Nations’ Guiding Principles on Business and Human Rights.
-We also prevent and mitigate the occurrence of negative human rights impacts and establish following processes for corrective action when it becomes clear that we have caused or been involved in such impacts.
+We respect human rights related to our business activities in accordance with international human rights standards, including the United Nations Guiding Principles on Business and Human Rights.
+We also prevent and mitigate the occurrence of negative impacts on human rights and establish following processes for corrective measures if it becomes clear that we have caused or been involved in such impacts.

-Assessment of human rights risks: Keeping identification repeatedly of potential risks based on the requirements of national laws and international human rights laws and regulations.
+Assessment of human rights risks: Identifying potential risks continuously based on the requirements of domestic and international laws and regulations on human rights.

 Integration into internal divisions and procedures, and appropriate measures: Adoption of improvement activities based on risk assessment evaluation results (appropriate actions to prevent or reduce identified risks and integration of these actions into internal divisions and procedures).